The Illustrations of Gustave Dore

 As already noted, the Gospel of Peter is the only gospel that describes the exit of Jesus from the tomb.
 Because this description includes several astonishing elements, such as dazzling men whose heads reach to the sky, and a voice from heaven, many scholars think that it is an imaginary story written by an unknown person who used Peter's name to try to publicize it.
 But a few scholars think that some of its elements could be based on real traditions.
 If so, those same traditions could have been the source for Matthew's passage about resurrected saints.

 The Book of Revelation is probably the best-known description of what will happen during the End Times.
 But Jesus himself also made some predictions about this in a long speech found at Mark 13:3-37.
 In this passage, which is sometimes called the Little Apocalypse, he warns that a great catastrophe is coming to the world.
-He says that this catastrophe will include wars, earthquakes, famines, and various other disasters.
+He says that this catastrophe will include wars, earthquakes, famines, floods, and various other disasters.
 In Mark 13:24-25, he says:

 "the sun will be darkened,